Macroscopic Bell state between a millimeter-sized spin system and a superconducting qubit: Results

-In order to measure the entanglement evolution during the swap process, we harness the purity of the qubit subsystem, which is ${\rm Tr}(\rho_{q}^2)$, where $\rho_{q}$ is the reduced density matrix of the qubit subsystem by tracing from the magnon-qubit joint density matrix.
-Experimentally, we measure the purity by implementing a sequence of operations in Fig.~\ref{fig2}(a).
+In order to measure the entanglement evolution during the swap process, we harness the purity of the qubit subsystem, which is ${\rm Tr}(\rho_{q}^2)$, where $\rho_{q}$ is the reduced density matrix of the qubit subsystem obtained by implementing the partial trace of the magnon-qubit joint density matrix.
+Experimentally, we measure the purity by performing a sequence of operations in Fig.~\ref{fig2}(a).
 The measured purity of the qubit subsystem is shown in Fig.~\ref{fig2}(b), in comparison with the numerically simulated purity.
-It can be seen that the measured purity is about 0.5 at the swap time $t=23$ ns, indicating that the qubit and the magnon really become maximally entangled.
+It can be seen that the measured purity is about 0.5 at the swap time $\tau=23$ ns, indicating that the qubit and the magnon really become maximally entangled.